devcastroitalo/MVCGenPlus/README.md

 # MVCGenPlus (MVCGP)

-MVCGenPlug generates a complete MVC project structure.
+MVCGenPlus generates a complete MVC project structure.
 To install the package use the following command as admin user:

 `npm install -g mvcgenplus`